 Explosive indeed, not just for the CIA – but for you and me and every Joe Six-Pack that has one sort of electronic device or another.
 This news also puts the new president in a bit of bind as he’s gone on record saying that he “loved Wikileaks.”
 But as everyone who has ever loved knows, love can easily turn to hate.

 Apparently, this is just the beginning of Wikileaks putting the CIA on notice with mountains of secret information about to be made public.
-So, stay tuned to Liberty Nation.We value your comments!
-Please weigh in on our comment section below.
+So, stay tuned to Liberty Nation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com